g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 ```

 Explanation:

-1. Import Packages:
-   - `dart:convert` is used for encoding the password to bytes.
-   - `crypto` is used for hashing the password using SHA-256.
+* Import Packages: dart:convert is employed for encoding passwords into bytes. crypto is used to hash passwords using SHA-256.

-2. Hash Password Function (`hashPassword`):
-   - Converts the password to bytes using UTF-8 encoding.
-   - Hashes the bytes using SHA-256.
-   - Converts the hash digest to a string and returns it.
+* Hash Password Function (hashPassword): Encodes password into bytes using UTF-8 encoding.
+Hash the bytes using SHA-256.
+Turn hash digest into a string and give it back.

-3. Verify Password Function (`verifyPassword`):
-   - Hashes the entered password using the same method as the stored password.
-   - Compares the hash of the entered password with the stored hash.
+*  Verify Password Function (verifyPassword): The same method as that of the stored password is employed while hashing password which has been entered.
+Match the hash of the entered password with the hash of the stored password.
-   - Returns `true` if they match, indicating the password is correct, otherwise `false`.

-4. Example Usage:
-   - Hashes the password "password" and prints the hashed password.
-   - Verifies the entered password "password" against the stored hash and prints whether the password is correct.

 Output:
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_499ed04e686604fba87f5866108cd4ff.gif)

-GIF: A user enters a password, clicks 'Hash Password' to generate a hash, and then verifies the password to change the verification status from false to true.
+GIF: A user carries on to enter a significant secret code in the specified box clicks “Hash Password” to hash the code and finally confirms to change the status from false to true.

 ## Enhancing Performance and Features
-Regular updates allow you to optimize your app's performance and introduce new features to meet evolving user expectations.
-In this section, we'll take a look at the various techniques for enhancing performance and features in our Flutter applications.
+By regularly updating it, it helps you improve how well your application runs as well as introduce upgrades that are meant to match what users look forward to.
+In this section, we will talk about varying ways of improving the performance and features of our Flutter applications.

 ### Utilizing new Flutter features
-When Flutter introduces new widgets or features, such as the introduction of [SliverAppBar](https://api.flutter.dev/flutter/material/SliverAppBar-class.html) for flexible app bars, incorporating these features can enhance the user experience and keep the app competitive.
+Incorporating these features might enrich the user experience and keep the app competitive when Flutter adds new widgets or capabilities, like the introduction of SliverAppBar for flexible app bars.

-For example, `SliverAppBar` allows developers to create app bars that smoothly expand and collapse as the user scrolls, providing a more dynamic and visually appealing experience.
-By utilizing this widget, apps can offer more intuitive navigation, better utilize screen space, and provide a more modern and polished look.

-Integrating new features like `SliverAppBar` demonstrates to users that the app is up-to-date and actively maintained.
-It also showcases the developer's commitment to improving the user experience and staying competitive in the market.

-Moreover, leveraging new Flutter widgets and features can enable developers to implement innovative UI designs and functionalities that set their apps apart from others.
-This differentiation can attract new users and retain existing ones by offering unique and compelling experiences.

-Additionally, staying updated with the latest Flutter features ensures compatibility with newer versions of the framework and takes advantage of performance optimizations and bug fixes.
-This contributes to a smoother and more stable app performance, enhancing user satisfaction.
+An example of this is SliverAppBar which helps to make application bars that grow and shrink smoothly as the user scrolls — giving them a more fascinating experience.
+Employing this widget helps to make applications have a more modern and stylish design, offer an improved navigation system as well as maximize screen space utilization.

+What does it mean by "integrating fresh capabilities such as SliverAppBar makes customers understand that the app is recent and maintained?
+Additionally, the feature shows the developer’s dedication to making the user experience better while at the same time being able to compete with others in the field.
 ### Optimizing app performance
 Continuous performance monitoring and optimization in Flutter are crucial for maintaining a high-quality user experience.
 Tools like Flutter's [PerformanceOverlay](https://api.flutter.dev/flutter/widgets/PerformanceOverlay-class.html) and [Dart DevTools](https://dart.dev/tools/dart-devtools) offer valuable insights into app performance metrics such as frame rate, GPU rendering time, and CPU usage.
 The `PerformanceOverlay` widget provides real-time feedback by overlaying these metrics directly onto the app's UI, helping developers quickly identify performance issues.